ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/converting/setting-up.md

 $title: Setting up
 $order: 0
 description: 'Set up your development environment
 Step 1.
-Download the code
-Download the sample code for the tutorial either as a ZIP file or via git'
+Download the code.
+Download the sample code for the tutorial either as a ZIP file or via git ...'
 $parent: /documentation/guides-and-tutorials/start/converting/setting-up.md
 ---